jones11joseph/Andriod-Bloatware-Remove/README.md

 *************
 Restore Uninstalled System Apps
 *************
-In case you uninstall an Oppo system app by mistake, don’t worry.
+In case you uninstall an system app by mistake, don’t worry.
 You can re-install it using the following command.

 adb shell
 cmd package install-existing com.package.name